 Age-based options help with asset allocation

 60% of the accounts in Ascensus-administered 529 plans are invested in age-based portfolios.
 This suggests that savers are more comfortable taking a guided approach to 529 investing, opting for help in reallocating savings to a more conservative path over time.

 31% of accounts are invested in individual portfolios, managing investment reallocation strategy on their own.
 However, our data suggests that very few of these investors actively managed their allocations and made fund exchanges in the 2018 year.

-of 529 accounts invested only in age-based portfolios of 529 accounts invested only in individual portfolios of 529 assets invested in both age-based and individual portfolios
+of 529 accounts invested only in age-based portfolios of 529 accounts invested only in individual portfolios of 529 accounts invested in both age-based and individual portfolios

 Every dollar helps

 These trends support the idea that savers don't have to take an "all or nothing" approach to saving for education.
 Every dollar saved today is one less that needs to be borrowed or repaid in the form of student loan debt.

 The value of saving versus borrowing